FROZEN SHOULDER TREATMENT

 HOW PHYSIOTHERAPISTS HELP

-Physiotherapists are highly skilled at assessing and treating people with frozen shoulder.
-Your physiotherapist will conduct a thorough examination to determine if you have frozen shoulder and its stage.
-It is important to understand the stage as treatment differs for each stage.
-Pushing the movement too early can worsen the pain, not pushing enough can lead to more stiffness.
-Your physiotherapist will tell you how much to push.
+Physiotherapists are highly skilled at assessing frozen shoulder and treating people with frozen shoulder exercises.
+Your physiotherapist will conduct a thorough examination to determine your current stage, and to develop a frozen shoulder treatment plan that is personalized to your case.
+Consulting a physical therapist is crucial, because pushing the movement too early can worsen the pain, not pushing enough can lead to more stiffness.

 YOUR PHYSIOTHERAPIST WILL: